leiniercs/pinata_file_browser/README.md

-# Simple and browser-scoped IPFS file browser
+# Simple and browser-scoped IPFS file browser leveraging Pinata Cloud SDK

 Web app created for a [contest](https://dev.to/challenges/pinata) in [Dev Community](https://dev.to).